frank-lynam/sled/README.md

 ### Load order

 It loads them in alphabetical order linux-style (by ascii code).
-Change it up by changing the file names.
+Change it up by changing the file names, like by adding a z.
 Then re-deploy by running the script.

 ### But... why?